What’s the difference between Family Tree Magazine Plus and Family Tree Magazine VIP?

 If your Family Tree Plus or Family Tree Magazine VIP question isn’t addressed here, please contact ShopFamilyTree.com customer service as directed in the question above..

-Family Tree Magazine Questions (subscriptions to print issues)
+Family Tree Magazine Questions (print issues)

 How can I contact customer service with questions regarding my subscription?